Britain in the 1950s: archive photos show what UK homes really looked like

 No money for modernity

-Another form of luxury families could now afford was carpeting.
+Another form of luxury that some families could now afford was carpeting.
 It became a popular option, particularly in bedrooms.
 These were offset by colourfully painted walls or vibrantly patterned wallpaper which emphasised the national shift towards optimism and a desire for a brighter future.

 But for most of the decade, preexisting homes remained largely unchanged in terms of interior design (as can be seen here), as there was little money for new furnishings and few markets to supply them.